jgeller112/drjasongeller/content/publication/2020-01-28-gazer/index.markdown

 ---
-title: "GazeR: A package for processing gaze postion and pupil size sata"
+title: "GazeR: A package for processing gaze postion and pupil size data"
 date: '2019-01-24'
 slug:
 alias: